 He had an early interest in hypnotism after seeing the Great Franquin’s show that toured New Zealand in the 50s and 60s, and later he was to publish in the United States his video course, The Richard Webster Hypnotism Show in 1995.
 It was the first instructional video on how to become a stage hypnotist.

 When he left school he worked for William Collins the book publisher and in his early twenties was living in London.
 One day while in Vienna, walking past a magic shop he went in, purchased several magic tricks, and the magic bug came back again, in the guise of Riccardo the Magician.
 Richard developed his children’s act with Ronnie the Rabbit.
 He was a successful entertainer for children’s parties in family homes, and also worked as a magician in New Zealand malls.
-He competed with distinction in the children’s entertainer and mentalism sections at New Zealand magician’s conventions.
+He competed with distinction in the children’s entertainer and mentalism sections at New Zealand magicians’ conventions.
 He was interested in ventriloquism and after all these years he still has the Ronnie the Rabbit who sometimes makes an appearance at grandchildren’s parties.
 From 1972-1998 Richard was a busy children’s entertainer, mentalist and hypnotist.

 Richard joined the BAM and was a member from 1987-1995, President in 1987-88 and Vice-President in 1989 and 1991.
 As well as a stage performer and a hypnotherapist, he authored seven magical videos including The Close-Up Mentalism of Richard Webster in 1988.

-But it was the allied arts, that is additional ways of entertaining that were allied to magic, that interested Richard more, and so he increasingly become interest in mentalism and the magic of the mind.
+But it was the allied arts, that is additional ways of entertaining that were allied to magic, that interested Richard more, and so he increasingly become interested in mentalism and the magic of the mind.
 Richard is one of a handful of psychic entertainers that dominate the international world of mentalism.
 He has performed in many venues around the world and his books on these subjects are warmly purchased, avidly read, and willingly endorsed by the top flight of performers.
 One example: His “Great For Two Book Test” is the book test used by Kreskin, Peter Reveen, Paul Daniels, Alan Watson, Paul Romhany and many other leading professionals.

 At the 29th New Zealand Magicians Convention held in Auckland in December 2008, Richard Webster was presented with a Lifetime Achievement Award in recognition of a lifetime dedicated to excellence in writing magical literature.
-The presentation by the Awards Committee of Magic New Zealand, like this one tonight, was a surprise, unexpected but deserved.
+The presentation by the awards committee of Magic New Zealand, like this one tonight, was a surprise, unexpected but deserved.